The Dark Island: Theme tune

 While the show is no longer seen, the theme tune remains a favourite with Scottish musicians, mostly accordionists and pipers.
 The air was originally called "Dr. Mackay's Farewell to Creagorry" by its composer, Iain MacLachlan about 1958.
 David Silver of Glasgow wrote the most common and famous words to the theme after the TV series appeared.
 Another set of lyrics was written by Stewart Ross of Inverness and is also quite well known, having been recorded by Calum and Fiona Kennedy as well as Daniel O' Donnell.
 Both sets of lyrics were published in 1963.

 Episode status

 As of 2009, no episodes of The Dark Island have survived in the BBC archives; they were most likely wiped in the 1970s.
 The entire 1969 radio series, however, does still exist, and can be found at various internet sources, usually under the banner "Old Time Radio".
+The 1969 radio series is currently available (October 2023) via the BBC website.
+Further information regarding the TV series can be found on the Scotland On Air site.